dpla-attic/Metadata-Analysis-Workshop/Bash.md

 Documents                Movies                   Projects                 VirtualBox VMs           nifi-0.7.0
 ```

-We may want more information than just a list of files and directories.
-We can get this by specifying various flags (also known as options or switches) to go with our basic commands.
+If you want more information than just a list of files and directories, you can use various flags (also known as options or switches) to go with our basic commands.

 If we type `ls -l` and hit enter, the computer returns a list of files that contains information similar to what we would find in our Finder (Mac) or Explorer (Windows): the size of the files in bytes, the date it was created or last modified, and the file name.